appababba/face_recognition_project/README.md

-# CSci 158 Face Recognition Project - Spring 2025
+# CSCI 158 Face Recognition Project - Spring 2025

 This is our group project for CSci 158, where we built a face recognition system for identifying people.